GitVivianSo/Qi-Samples/Basic/JavaScript/NodeJs/readme.rst

 Included in the sample there is a configuration file with placeholders that need to be replaced with the proper values.
-They include information for authentication, connecting to the Qi Service, and pointing to a namespace.
+They include information for authentication, connecting to the Sds Service, and pointing to a namespace.

-The Qi Service is secured using Azure Active Directory.
+The Sds Service is secured using Azure Active Directory.
 The sample application is an example of a *confidential client*.
 Confidential clients provide a application ID and secret that are authenticated against the directory.
 These are referred to as client IDs and a client secrets, which are associated with